 2. Mechanisms to release closing and opening actions.

-3. Means of transmitting force and motion to each of three pole positions.
+3. Means of transmitting force and motion to each of the three pole positions.

-4. Operate all these functions automatically through electrical charging motor, cutout switches, antipump relay, close coil, open coil, and auxiliary switch.
+4. Operate all these functions automatically through an electrical charging motor, cutout switches, anti-pump relay, close coil, open coil, and auxiliary switch.

-5. Provide indication of the circuit breaker status (open/closed), spring condition (charged/discharged), and number of operations.
+5. Provide an indication of the circuit breaker status (open/closed), spring condition (charged/discharged), and the number of operations.

-The Back side of the VCB consists of Three phase Contacts and Vacuum bottle as shown in below figure.
+The Backside of the VCB consists of Three-phase Contacts and a Vacuum bottle as shown below figure.